 Configure the mock server location through the following properties in the .env.development file.
 You can change these values to suit your needs.

-- REACT\APP\REST\URL=http://localhost:3080 - MOCK\SERVER\PORT=3080 npm run start:mock-server
+- REACT\APP\REST\URL=http://localhost:3080 - MOCK\SERVER\PORT=3080

 Running the mock server

 Run the mock server by using the following command from the root directory of your project: